WATER PURIFICATION CONSIDERATIONS

 FOR YOUR HOME OR BUSINESS

-On an individualized basis, water purification systems can be installed for the removal of almost any of the potential water quality concerns you may have.
-For example, lead is typically removed from drinking water with either a reverse osmosis water purification system or a carbon filter designed specifically for the removal of lead from water.
-Water softeners are typically installed to remove dissolved iron or manganese and hardness minerals (magnesium & calcium) in the water through a technology called Ion Exchange (see below for more detailed information on this).
+Water purification systems can be installed for the removal of almost any of the potential water quality concerns you may have.
+For example, lead is typically removed from drinking water with either a reverse osmosis water purification system or a carbon filter designed specifically for this purpose.
+Water softeners are typically installed to remove dissolved iron or manganese and hardness minerals (magnesium & calcium) in the water (see below for more detailed information on this).
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 Radon or arsenic in the water requires other technologies and systems.
 Water testing will lead to the right system design & installation.

 BAD ODORS & TASTES